 2.1.
 Allocating Components to Their Locations

-Each component needs to have a precise location to place it during the manufacturing process.
+Each component needs to have a precise location to place during the manufacturing process.
 That is why creating a layout of your board is a vital step in PCB design.
-It may be a tricky task because you need to find the best way to fit all components and explain how to connect them.
+It may be tricky because you need to find the best way to fit all components and explain how to connect them.
 That is why it is more challenging to assemble a PCB that has more layers.

 The majority of designers go with the tactic of separating different areas for components of various purposes.
 Power supply-related components go in one section, audio output in another site, and so on.
 Grouping is vital as it can save space and keep noise and interference under control.

 It is essential to consider LEDs, connectors, audio jacks, and other vital items for user experience.
 You want to maximize usability so that you can use the PCB effortlessly.
 The final step is producing a Gerber file, a standard format in the printed circuit board manufacturing.

 You may think designing a PCB is easy, but it is tricky to place all the components correctly.
 You need to avoid interference and other potential issues while maximizing user experience, and that is reason enough to let the job to a professional company.